IIITLucknowSWEngg/CSAICSBTeam014/README.md

 ### 4. Software Requirements Specification (`SRS.md`)
    - Details on functional and non-functional requirements.

+## 📊 Team Contributions
+Each team member has made their initial contributions to the repository.
+You can view individual contributions through the [Contributors](https://github.com/IIITLucknowSWEngg/CSAICSBTeam014/graphs/contributors) page.

 ## 📑 Files in Repository

 - **LICENSE**: MIT License information.